A policy gradient approach for optimization of smooth risk measures: Abstract

 \section{Abstract}

-We propose approximate gradient ascent algorithms for risk-sensitive reinforcement learning control problem in on-policy as well as off-policy settings.
-We consider episodic Markov decision processes, and model the risk using distortion risk measure (DRM) of the cumulative discounted reward.
-Our algorithms estimate the DRM using order statistics of the cumulative rewards, and calculate approximate gradients from the DRM estimates using a smoothed functional-based gradient estimation scheme.
-We derive non-asymptotic bounds that establish the convergence of our proposed algorithms to an approximate stationary point of the DRM objective.
+We propose policy gradient algorithms for solving a risk-sensitive reinforcement learning (RL) problem in on-policy as well as off-policy settings.
+We consider episodic Markov decision processes, and model the risk using the broad class of smooth risk measures of the cumulative discounted reward.
+We propose two template policy gradient algorithms that optimize a smooth risk measure in on-policy and off-policy RL settings, respectively.
+We derive non-asymptotic bounds that quantify the rate of convergence of our proposed algorithms to a stationary point of the smooth risk measure.
+As special cases, we establish that our algorithms apply to optimization of mean-variance and distortion risk measures, respectively.